thecont1/thecont1/README.md

 ## How I can help

-- Designing and maintaining public data pipelines for cities, elections, and civic infrastructure.
+If you're a civic tech startup, a research lab, data-driven newsroom, an advocacy group, or have a role involving code and creativity that defies definition, I can help:

-- Building one‑off tools and dashboards for newsrooms, research labs, and advocacy groups.
+- Design and maintain public data pipelines around cities, elections and civic infrastructure.

-- Collaborating on data‑driven stories, from exploratory analysis to publication‑ready visuals.
+- Build focused tools or dashboards for newsrooms, labs or advocacy groups.

-If you're a civic tech startup, a research lab, data-driven newsroom, an advocacy group, or have some role involving code and creativity that defies definition, let's collaborate and do great things!
+- Collaborate on data-driven stories — from that messy first scrape to publication-ready visuals.

 Write to me at **ms@thecontrarian.in**.
+Let's change the world!